ptabasso2/oteljavalab/section04/README.md

 ```

-## Setting Semantic Attributes in Spans
+## Setting semantic attributes in spans

 Let's connect to the application container, ensure you're in the correct working directory.